chromaui/chromatic-docs/e2e-visual-tests.md

 ## Installation

-Get started by installing the Test Archiver package and the Archive Storybook (a specially-configured Storybook instance that can display your [archives](#what-are-archives)).
+Get started by installing the Test Archiver package and the Archive Storybook package (a specially-configured Storybook instance that can display your [archives](#what-are-archives)).

 ### As a new installation of Storybook